pangenome/pggb/docs/rst/tutorials/sequence_partitioning.rst

     python3 ../../scripts/net2communities.py \
         -e scerevisiae7.mapping.paf.edges.list.txt \
         -w scerevisiae7.mapping.paf.edges.weights.txt \
-        -n scerevisiae7.mapping.paf.vertices.id2name.txt \
+        -n scerevisiae7.mapping.paf.vertices.id2name.txt
-        --plot

-The ``paf2net.py`` script creates a set of `*.community.*.txt` files, one for each of the 15 communities detected, and the ``scerevisiae7.mapping.paf.edges.list.txt.communities.pdf`` file as a visualization of the result.
+The ``paf2net.py`` script creates a set of `*.community.*.txt` files one for each of the 15 communities detected.
 Each ``txt`` file lists the sequences that belong to the same community.
 For example, to see the sequences in the first community,
 execute: